Best Carousels in NYC: 13 Merry-Go-Rounds City Kids Love

 The Carousel for All Children on Staten Island offers rides for those with disabilities, too.
 Photo courtesy of the Greenbelt Conservatory

-This gorgeous Victorian carousel stands by its name, accommodating children with physical disabilities.
+This gorgeous Victorian carousel in Willowbrook Park stands by its name, accommodating children with physical disabilities.
 Hop aboard one of the 51 colorfully painted animals, including a giraffe and a gorilla, to enjoy the 2-minute, counter-clockwise spin.

 The zoo debuted this merry-go-round in summer 2014.
 Housed inside a glass pavilion, the carousel features two dozen wooden creatures to ride, including a Komodo dragon, koala, rhinoceros, polar bear, and an anteater-like tamandua.
 All were handcrafted by Ohio-based Carousels & Carvings.